 Interactions with colleagues have now become project focused and our sense of connection has deteriorated.
 While it’s easier to ignore a work colleague’s email request for assistance than it is if they are standing at our desk staring down at us, the impromptu, engaging and totally irrelevant conversations are no longer happening.
 When was the last time you asked a colleague what they got up to at the weekend or complimented them (even if you don’t really like their new haircut or think they are a little over the hill to be wearing such an outfit!) or simply asked them how they are doing (in your best Joey Tribbiani voice!).

 But saying that, people are now figuring out answers for themselves.
 Whilst it was once easier to just turn and ask a work colleague or manager for an answer people are now figuring out things for themselves resulting in a greater sense of responsibility.

 Being remote can be proving productive for some people while others want to feel part of something bigger.
 A ‘one size fits all’ strategy will not work for everyone.
 The best thing you can do is talk to your team lead or manager about how you feel about returning to the office.
 If you have had your shirts ironed, your shoes polished and your travel mug ready to go for the past 6 months and you are more than ready to get back into the office…great!
-If on the other hand you have questions around social distancing, if you can use the work canteen or how often the desks are sanitised then ask!
+If on the other hand, you have questions about social distancing, if you can use the work canteen or how often the desks are sanitised then ask!
 If you need more time to sort out childcare, then ask!
 For once there is no such thing as a stupid question!
 Remember the only person that can take care of you is yourself.
-Stay safe, stay sane, stay sensible.
+Stay safe, stay sane, and stay sensible.